What Is the War Powers Resolution?

 After seven years of U.S.-enabled devastation, Yemen can’t wait any longer.

-Urge your Members of Congress to introduce a Yemen War Powers Resolution to end all U.S. involvement in the Saudi-led war and blockade in Yemen, including weapons sales, aircraft maintenance, transfers of spare parts, and logistical support.
+Urge your members of Congress to co-sponsor H.J.Res.87, a Yemen War Powers Resolution to end all U.S. involvement in the Saudi-led war and blockade in Yemen, including weapons sales, aircraft maintenance, transfers of spare parts, and logistical support.

-- Call on your members of Congress to introduce or support a new Yemen War Powers Resolution in 2022.
+- Call on your members of Congress to co-sponsor the new Yemen War Powers Resolution, H.J.Res.87.
 Thank your legislators if they previously voted for S.J.Res.7.

 - Reach out to your representative and two senators to request a virtual or in-person meeting to discuss their position on U.S. military support for the Saudi-led war in Yemen.